The Chilterns AONB is a landscape of remarkable beauty and character that possesses unique geological, ecological and cultural heritage features.

 The Chilterns Area of Outstanding Natural Beauty (AONB) covers 883 km2 (324 square miles) of countryside stretching across Bedfordshire, Buckinghamshire, Hertfordshire and Oxfordshire.
 It is a living, working landscape, which has been shaped by people for centuries.
 It is home and workplace for more than 80,000 people and around 1.6 million people live within 8 km of it.

 One of 38 AONBs in England and Wales, the Chilterns was designated in 1965 and extended in 1990 in recognition of its fine landscapes and unique features.
 The underlying chalk rock gives rise to a steep chalk escarpment and hillsides of velvety, flower-rich downland.
 Attractive villages with brick and flint cottages nestle in quiet valleys, while woodlands, commons and meadows are criss-crossed by ancient routes and peppered with historic hillforts and chalk figures.
 Water stored in the chalk emerges as springs that feed clear, sparkling chalk streams like the Chess and Misbourne.

-Find out how we protect this wonderful and unique landscape in our What we do section.
+Find out how we protect this wonderful and unique landscape for future generations, and how you can be involved in looking after it in our What we do section.

 Beyond the Boundary

 We are are working closely with Natural England to explore the case for and against extending the boundary of the protected area to cover the wider Chilterns AONB.
 Find out about the project, and how this could benefit people and the landscape on our Boundary Review page.